hatonthecat/Voynich-Manuscript/README.md

 https://www.newadvent.org/cathen/13218b.htm

 I've learned more about Swiss Late Middle Ages history in Continental Europe in the past 2 weeks than I have in a semester, although I was not necessarily unattentive when I studied in school- there was just so much information then as there is now.
-So it is clear that the pivotal event that led to Switzerland was an expatriate movement (it would be wrong to call it refugees) from the Habsburg regions of North-eastern cantons and Austrian territory to southwestern (or simply South) cantons such as Valais, but Jost von Silenen and Egloff Etterlein are just two examples of that trend:
+So it is clear that the pivotal event that led to Switzerland was an expatriate movement (it would be wrong to call it refugees) from the Habsburg regions of North-eastern cantons and Austrian territory to southwestern (or simply South) cantons such as Valais, but Jost von Silenen and Egloff Etterlein are just two examples of that trend, and makes no other claim as to any other connection, but conjecture is always important in hypothesis building:

 ![image](https://user-images.githubusercontent.com/76194453/229899630-ea7caa5e-4455-4883-aa12-a09491890db7.png)